sanpdy/Photon-Laser-Tag/README.md

 ### Game Action:
 - This screen displays player codenames and their scores for the ongoing game, as well as Play-by-Play event list.
 - The game will play out for 6 minutes, after which a button at the bottom of the screen will appear to return to player entry.

-## Known Issues

-The process handling the flashing of the highest team's score causes an error when returning to player entry causing a crash.
-A full game can still be played, however program must still be restarted.
-This is caused by a PyQt6 problem occurring when updating a widget's stylesheet when it's not being displayed.
-This is a deep error that we could not fix before the deadline of this project.